I-Infinatoo/LIV-Privacy_DataSecurity/notes.md

 4. only one entry is allowed all the time in the `credentials.json` file.

+5. session management

 ## remaining:

 1. Use `credentails.txt` instead of `credentials.json`.

 2. check for the empty port, in case `3000` is engaged.

+3. expire the session when browser gets closed or service(tool) stops.
+How will we check if the browser is closed?